Candidates

 Challenges in Multimodal AI Development

 Developing multimodal AI systems presents several challenges, including high data requirements, complexities in data collection and labeling, and difficulties in aligning and fusing data from different modalities, as well as complex tasks.
+The effectiveness of multimodal AI lies in the quality of data used, and maintaining high data standards across modalities is a significant challenge that directly impacts performance.
 Addressing these issues is essential for the effective deployment of multimodal AI.

 The market for multimodal AI is projected to grow significantly, highlighting the need for innovative solutions to overcome these challenges and fully realize the potential of this technology.